-- Start the engine and let it warm up. - Close the fuel shutoff valve in the fuel supply line and let the engine "run out of fuel."
+- Start the engine and let it warm up. - Close the fuel shutoff valve in the fuel supply line and let the engine "run out of gas." - While the engine is still warm from running, drain the oil completely.
+Refill crankcase with SAE 10W-30 oil having API classification "For Service SF." - Attach a tag to the engine indicating the viscosity and classification of the oil in the crankcase.

-- While the engine is still warm from running, drain the oil completely.
-Refill crankcase with SAE 10W30 oil having API classification "For Service SF." - Attach a tag to the engine indicating the viscosity and classification of the oil in the crankcase. - Remove spark plug and pour about two or three tablespoons of clean, fresh engine oil into spark plug threaded opening.
-Crank engine several times to distribute oil, then install and tighten spark plug. - Remove the battery and store in a cool, dry room on a wooden board.
-Never store the battery on concrete or earth floors. - · Clean and wipe the entire generator.
+- Remove spark plugs and pour about two or three tablespoons of clean, fresh engine oil into spark plug threaded openings.
+Crank engine several times to distribute oil, then install and tighten spark plugs. - Remove the battery and store in a cool, dry room on a wooden board.
+Never store the battery on any concrete or wooden floor. - Clean and wipe the entire generator.